 - In a seperate large bowl, add the beaten eggs, butter, buttermilk and mashed bananas.
 Mix together with an electric hand-mixer on low speed, just until combined.
 Or you can use a whisk and stir by hand until combined.

 - Slowly add the flour mixture into the wet mixture.
 Stir until just combined.
-Pour batter evenly into the small loaf pans.
+Pour one cupfuls of batter evenly into each mini loaf pan.
+If there is any batter leftover divide it evenly among pans.
 Bake for 30-35 minutes.

 Recipe from: The House of Smith’s